GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 nextflow pull http://github.com/foo/bar
 ```

-Alternatively, the Nextflow `clone` command can be used to download a workflow into a local directory of your choice:
+Alternatively, the Nextflow `clone` command can be used to download a pipeline into a local directory of your choice:

 ```bash
 nextflow clone foo/bar <your/path>
 ```

-The Nextflow `run` command is used to initiate the execution of a workflow:
+The Nextflow `run` command is used to initiate the execution of a pipeline:

 ```bash
 nextflow run foo/bar
 ```

-If you `run` a workflow, it will look for a local file with the workflow name you’ve specified.
+If you `run` a pipeline, it will look for a local file with the pipeline name you’ve specified.
 If that file does not exist, it will look for a public repository with the same name on GitHub (unless otherwise specified).
-If it is found, Nextflow will automatically `pull` the workflow to your global cache and execute it.
+If it is found, Nextflow will automatically `pull` the pipeline to your global cache and execute it.

 !!! warning

-    Be aware of what is already in your current working directory where you launch your workflow.
+    Be aware of what is already in your current working directory where you launch your pipeline.
 If your current working directory contains nextflow configuration files you may encounter unexpected results.

 !!! question "Exercise"

-    Execute the `hello` workflow directly from `nextflow-io` [GitHub](https://github.com/nextflow-io/hello) repository.
+    Execute the `hello` pipeline directly from `nextflow-io` [GitHub](https://github.com/nextflow-io/hello) repository.

     ??? success "Solution"

-        Use the `run` command to execute the [nextflow-io/hello](https://github.com/nextflow-io/hello) workflow:
+        Use the `run` command to execute the [nextflow-io/hello](https://github.com/nextflow-io/hello) pipeline:

         ```bash
         nextflow run nextflow-io/hello
         ```

         ```console title="Output"
-        N E X T F L O W  ~  version 23.04.2
+        N E X T F L O W  ~  version 23.04.0
         Pulling nextflow-io/hello ...
         downloaded from https://github.com/nextflow-io/hello.git
-        Launching `https://github.com/nextflow-io/hello` [stupefied_bernard] DSL2 - revision: 1d71f857bb [master]
+        Launching `https://github.com/nextflow-io/hello` [silly_sax] DSL2 - revision: 1d71f857bb [master]
         executor >  local (4)
-        [6e/8d5b1a] process > sayHello (3) [100%] 4 of 4 ✔
+        [e6/2132d2] process > sayHello (3) [100%] 4 of 4 ✔
         Hola world!

+        Bonjour world!

         Ciao world!

-        Bonjour world!

         Hello world!
         ```